 You’ll be housed in one of 3 large houses near Singburi, central Thailand in a rural and very authentic Thai setting.
 Each house can sleep up to 30+ people!
 The houses are well equipped for volunteers and have been operational for over 10 years.
 They are all located approx 10 km from Singburi (10 minutes by car), however there are restaurants and small local shops within walking distance of each of the accommodations.

 3 good meals are provided every day including filtered water, coffee and tea.
-All the meals are served inside the accommodation are vegetarian friendly and will be typically Thai, including plenty of rice dishes and fruits.
-Volunteers may be expected to help clean up depending on the program.
+Plenty of vegetarian options are served along with some meat dishes.
+You’ll eat authentic Thai, including plenty of rice dishes and fragrant herbs and fruits.
+Volunteers may be expected to assist in cleaning up after meals depending on the placement.

 Airport pick-up is included in the volunteering cost.
 This may involve either a local pick-up by your volunteer host or a public transport ticket where necessary.
 These details will be finalized with you upon making a booking as this will depend on your arrival information.

 A transfer coordinator will meet you upon arrival into Bangkok airport and will arrange your transfer from the airport to the Mo Chit Northern Bangkok bus station and then further on to Singburi bus station, where you will be met by one of our local coordinators who will take you to the Volunteer Centre.